midorineko/teensy_connect_four/README.md

 Tap the enter button after a move (Button 0)

 ##Solver
-Will automatically trigger when someone has won the game (not implemented)
+Will automatically trigger when someone has won the game

 ##AI
 Hold buttons 6 and 7 at the same time to start an AI game (not implemented)